 These bowls can be prepped ahead and store in the fridge for up to 2 to 3 days.
 Note: the avocado will need to be added right before serving, or it will turn brown when stored.

-Assembling this grain bowl is really easy if you have all the ingredients prepared.
+Assembling these sweet potato quinoa bowls is really easy if you have all the ingredients prepared.
 Super great for prepping ahead, for sure!

 Here’s what in the bowl: